olayinkade/olayinkade.github.io/README.md

 There are many other Markdown element that could be useful.
 Check out [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for more Markdown element.

-### Jekyll and GitHub instructions
+### Host resume on GitHub Pages
+GitHub Pages allow us to host our Markdown formatted resume online.
+So, in this section, we are going to take your resume stored on you local computer , upload it to your GitHub account and preview your Markdown resume using yourGitHub Pages URL

-1. Click on the New Repository button on GitHub
+1. Click on the New repository button on GitHub
-  **RESULT** : A new page where you have to fill out the information about the Repository
+  **RESULT** : A new page where you have to fill out the information about the repository

-2. Name the Repository username.github.io where username is your username on GitHub
+2. Name the repository username.github.io where username is your username on GitHub
-  **WARNING**: The username in the Repository name has to be the same as your GitHub username for Github to host your resume
+  **WARNING**: The username in the repository name has to be the same as your GitHub username for Github to host your resume

-3. Select **Public** Repository
+3. Select **Public** repository

-4. Click on the create Repository button
+4. Click on the create repository button

-5. Clone the Repository
+5. Clone the repository on your cumputer
    ~~~
    git clone https://github.com/username/username.github.io
    ~~~

-   **RESULT** : username.github.io would be a directory on computer
+   **RESULT** : username.github.io would be a directory on your computer

 6. Navigate to username.github.io directory

 7. Put your Markdown Resume in the directory

 8. Rename your markdown resume to index.md
-  **WARNING**: If you do not rename your resume to 'index', GitHub will not display your resume on GitHub page.
-GitHub looks for a index.md file to host
+  **WARNING**: If you do not rename your resume file to 'index', GitHub will not display your resume on GitHub page.
+GitHub looks for a index.md file to host on GitHub Pages

-9. Push changes to your master branch online Repository
+9. Push changes to your master branch online repository
     ~~~
     git add --all
     git commit -m "Initial commit"